Staircase solutions and stability in vertically confined salt-finger convection: Conclusions and future work

 This work performed bifurcation analysis of vertically confined salt-finger convection using single-mode equations obtained from a severely truncated Fourier expansion in the horizontal.
 The resulting equations were solved for the vertical structure of the solutions as a function of the density ratio, the Prandtl number, and the assumed horizontal wavenumber.
 We fixed the diffusivity ratio and thermal Rayleigh number and focused almost exclusively on the case of no-slip velocity boundary conditions.
 We computed strongly nonlinear staircase-like solutions having one (S1), two (S2) and three (S3) well-mixed mean salinity regions in the vertical direction.
 These bifurcate in successive bifurcations from the trivial solution.
 In each case, salinity gradients are expelled from regions of closed streamlines resembling the mechanism described by \citet{rhines1983rapidly}, leading to a well-mixed interior.
 Secondary bifurcations of S1 lead to tilted fingers (TF1) or traveling waves (TW1) both of which spontaneously break reflection symmetry in the horizontal owing to the spontaneous generation of large-scale shear.
 Secondary bifurcations from S2 and S3 lead to asymmetric solutions (A2 and A3) that spontaneously break symmetry with respect to the horizontal midplane.

 The stability and relevance of the single-mode solutions we obtained were further analyzed with the assistance of 2D DNS.
-Near onset, the one-layer solution S1 is stable and corresponds to maximum salinity transport among the three solutions, an observation consistent with the prediction of `relative stability' criterion \citep{malkus1958finite}.
-The associated Sherwood number near the high wavenumber onset is in excellent agreement with DNS in small horizontal domains.
-In larger domains DNS reveals that the final state reverts to a higher wavenumber S1 state closer to the natural finger scale or exhibits chaotic behavior.
-In general the final state exhibits strong dependence on initial conditions.
+Near onset, the one-layer solution S1 is stable and corresponds to maximum salinity transport among the solutions, an observation consistent with the prediction of `relative stability' criterion \citep{malkus1958finite}.
+However, when a secondary bifurcation destabilizes S1 the superseding stable states (TF1 or TW1) may result in reduced salinity transport as found in the low Prandtl number regime.
+The associated Sherwood number near the high wavenumber end of the S1 solution is in excellent agreement with DNS in small horizontal domains.

+In larger domains DNS reveals that the final state reverts to a higher wavenumber S1 state closer to the natural finger scale or exhibits chaotic behavior, a process that begins to set in once the domain size is comparable to approximately twice the finger scale.
+In general the final state exhibits a strong dependence on initial conditions.
 The S2, S3, A2 and A3 solutions are all unstable within the parameter regime explored, although the chaotic solutions we found appear to visit neighborhoods of these unstable solutions at different instants in time.
 With stress-free velocity boundary conditions the S1, S2, S3, TF1, A2 and A3 solutions persist whenever the density ratio and the Prandtl number are high enough, but exhibit larger Sherwood numbers.

-At lower density ratios, the S1, S2 and S3 solutions exhibit sharper staircase structure, while the TF1 solution displays stronger large-scale shear and tilt angle.
+At lower density ratios, the S1, S2 and S3 solutions exhibit sharper staircase structures, while the TF1 solution displays stronger large-scale shear and tilt angle.
 In addition S1 also bifurcates to the TW1 state, a bifurcation that is not present at high density ratio.
 The scaling of the S1 Sherwood number with the density ratio closely matches the DNS results within the currently explored parameter regime, while the corresponding change in the mean salinity and temperature profiles resembles that seen in DNS.